Two-stage appeal process

 The presenting officer will present the case of the admitting authority, explaining why a place could not be offered for your child at your preferred school.

 You and the panel may question the presenting officer on what has been said.

-You and the presenting officer will be asked to leave the room whilst the panel considers: whether the admission arrangements comply with the School Admissions Code and part 3 of the School Standards Framework Act 1998, whether arrangements were correctly and impartially applied and whether additional children would ‘prejudice the provision of efficient education or the efficient use of resources.’
+The panel will, separately from any other party except the clerk, consider whether the admission arrangements comply with the School Admissions Code the School Standards & Framework Act 1998, whether arrangements were correctly and impartially applied and whether additional children would ‘prejudice the provision of efficient education or the efficient use of resources.’

 If the panel decides that the arrangements did not comply or were not correctly applied in your case, or that the year group is not full, the hearing will not go on any longer.

 If yours is the only appeal for the school, your child will be admitted.